Blessed Michael McGivney

 The Bl.
 Father Michael McGivney Guild

-The Blessed Father Michael McGivney Guild serves as a source of information about the life, works and spirituality of Father McGivney.
-The Guild distributes informational materials about him, receives reports of favors granted through his intercession and oversees the distribution of relics.
-There are more than 155,000 members of the Blessed Father McGivney Guild.
+The Blessed Father Michael McGivney Guild serves as a source of information about the life, works, and spirituality of Father McGivney.
+The Guild distributes informational materials about him, receives reports of favors granted through his intercession, and oversees the distribution of relics.
+There are more than 155,000 members of the Blessed Father Michael McGivney Guild.

 The purpose of the Guild is to inspire greater personal holiness and cooperation with God’s grace by disseminating information about Blessed Father McGivney.
 The Guild’s goal, as stated by Dominican Father Gabriel B. O’Donnell, guild director and vice postulator of Father McGivney’s cause for canonization, is to, “spread the good word about Blessed Father McGivney’s holiness of life, to encourage devotion to his memory, and to seek his intercession before the throne of God.”